 Intent/Clarification: Heparin induced thrombocytopenia (HIT) can be defined as any clinical event best explained by platelet factor 4 (PF4)/heparin-reactive antibodies ('HIT antibodies') in a patient who is or has recently received heparin.
 Thrombocytopenia is the most common 'event' in HIT and occurs in at least 90% of patients, depending upon the definition of thrombocytopenia.
 A high proportion of patients with HIT can develop thrombosis.
 Alternative, non-heparin, anticoagulant therapy reduces the risk of subsequent thrombosis.
 The SRA (serotonin release assay) test is the most definitive HIT test.
-The timeframe is any time prior to surgery. http://emedicine.medscape.com/article/1357846-overview
+The timeframe is any time prior to surgery.
+Update Dec 2022 - The intent is to capture any history of HIT positive antibody prior to surgery.

+http://emedicine.medscape.com/article/1357846-overview